Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 •	High-Intent Segment: Frequent casual riders are the most likely candidates for conversion.

-•	Experience vs. Cost Trade-off: Casual users may perceive memberships as unnecessary for occasional us
+•	Experience vs. Cost Trade-off: Casual users may perceive memberships as unnecessary for occasional us.